 Witnesses are not generally required to present themselves for pre-trial deposition.
 However, the court may order evidence to be given by deposition if the witness is unable to attend the trial.
 The increased use of video conferencing facilities has reduced the use of depositions in proceedings in England and Wales.
-Evidence can be taken by video if the witness is abroad or unable to attend court as a result of illness.
-During the COVID-19 pandemic, much court business, up to and including final hearings, was conducted remotely using videolink technology.
-The experience of this seems likely to result in the increased use of such technology in future.

-4.11 What obligations to disclose documentary evidence arise either before court proceedings are commenced or as part of the pre-trial procedures?
+4.13 What obligations to disclose documentary evidence arise either before court proceedings are commenced or as part of the pre-trial procedures?

-In claims involving personal injuries, the general rule is that a party to an action is required to disclose the documents in their control on which they rely, and which adversely affect their own case or support another party's case (so-called "standard disclosure"), although the court may dispense with or limit such disclosure in appropriate cases.
-In other claims (except certain low-value claims), the court can tailor the disclosure order to reflect the circumstances of the individual case, and can choose from a menu of options, including: dispensing with disclosure; requiring disclosure of documents on which a party relies and specific documents requested by their opponent; issue-based disclosure; "train of inquiry" disclosure; standard disclosure; or any other order that the court considers appropriate.
-In determining the scope of disclosure, the court will take account of the costs of giving wide-ranging disclosure of documents, and will ensure that these are proportionate to the overall sums in issue in the proceedings.
+Standard disclosure (the disclosure applicable in most proceedings) requires a party to an action to disclose the documents in their control on which they rely, and which adversely affect their own case or support another party's case.
+The court may, however, dispense with or limit such disclosure in appropriate cases.
+In certain cases (except certain low-value claims), the court can tailor the disclosure order to reflect the circumstances of the individual case and can choose from a menu of options, including: dispensing with disclosure; requiring disclosure of documents on which a party relies and specific documents requested by their opponent; issue-based disclosure; "train of inquiry" disclosure; standard disclosure; or any other order that the court considers appropriate.
+In determining the scope of disclosure, the court will take into account the costs of giving wide-ranging disclosure of documents, and will ensure that these are proportionate to the overall sums in issue in the proceedings.